 Doctoral Handbook for Prospective and New Students

 Please view our Doctoral Handbook to find answers to your questions about the concentration and its structure, required and transfer credits, curriculum, ideal candidates, what we’re looking for in an application, sources of financial aid including assistantships, and the standard doctoral timeline.
-If you have other questions, please contact the program coordinator, Michael A. Evans.
+If you have other questions, please contact the doctoral program coordinator, Kevin Oliver.

 Advantages to Earning Your Ph.D. in Learning Design and Technology at NC State